VK2ARH/NTP-Clock/Gerbers/README.md

 This directory contains the gerber files for the top and bottom covers to house the NTP clock in the PCB sandwich.
 The top cover opening has been designed for the 2.8" LCD Display.
+(3.2" display option now available).
 ![image](https://github.com/user-attachments/assets/c18dfef0-8964-447d-8197-54c2cbab43b1)

 There are two variants, one with the Manly Warringah Radio Society (MWRS) Logo, and one with the logo removed.